 Top Water Loss Questions

-Summer time brings summer thunderstorms and chances of heavy rains and flooded homes.
+Living in Northwest Indiana, thunderstorms and chances of heavy rains and flooded homes come with the changing of our seasons.
 We’ve got the answers to top water loss questions we’re asked when a water damage occurs.

 Should I make a claim with my insurance company?